 Summary

 Bachelet proposes context-specific, politically driven peace operations instead of military-heavy models.
-She advocates for regular technical mandate reviews, reduced logistical footprints, remote monitoring technologies and stronger human rights components.
+She advocates for regular technical mandate reviews, reduced logistical footprints, remote monitoring technologies, and stronger human rights components.
 She emphasizes gender and regional partnerships.

 Profile

-Bachelet frames prevention as central to international peace and security, positioning peacekeeping and peacebuilding as tools for prevention alongside mediation, early warning and preventive diplomacy.
+Bachelet frames prevention as central to international peace and security, positioning peacekeeping and peacebuilding as tools for prevention alongside mediation, early warning, and preventive diplomacy.

 She has emphasized that military responses alone are insufficient, arguing that “the political component and the civilian component is as important as the police and armed forces component of a peacekeeping operation.”
 She has also cautioned against applying “a general peacekeeping model to every country in the world,” favoring mandates tailored to each situation’s priorities rather than the “multidimensional, big mandates.”